 "Yes."

+"Me mum, she once said, 'Maggie, you may not get to be pretty enough one day to be no movie star.
 Plus, you don't got the money to get yourself to Hollywood anyway.
 Best write a novel then.
 It's your only hope out'."

 "Write a novel?
 You ever read one?"
 Peter asked.